 Remember, ThriveCart recently acquired ConvertBox, and there’s no telling if the lifetime deal will remain.

-If you decide that ConvertBox is not for you, and want to pay monthly, here are some other services that I have used in the past:
+If you decide that ConvertBox is not for you, and want to pay monthly, here are some other form builders that I have used in the past:

 - Thrive Leads